MKorona1/mkorona1.github.io/index.markdown

 <img align="left" width="500" src="assets/burglary_years.png" style="padding-right: 20px">
 <!-- *Burglary Incidents per Year (2012-2017)* -->

 As observed in the plot on the left, the number of burglary incidents is quite stable throughout the years.
 There was a visible drop in the number of crimes between 2007 and 2011, that might have given some hope to SF's redidents, but later the numbers increased again.
-We can clearly see that the situation was a bit better than in mentioned before year 2021, but with the rates going up to over 7000 in 2005, one can wonder if the situation is significantly worse nowadays.
+We can clearly see that the situation was a bit better than in, mentioned before, year 2021, but with the rates going up to over 7000 in 2005, one could argue that the situation is not that much worse nowadays.

 Now that we've gained some insight on the overall burglary rates per year in the city it's time to take a look at where the crimes are appearing.
 Understanding where burglary incidents are occurring is crucial for identifying hotspots and deploying targeted interventions to mitigate risk.